factoryofthesun/r-IVaps/README.md

 For more detail on the theoretical framework, please refer to the paper "Machine Learning is Natural Experiment" (Narita and Yata, forthcoming).

-## r-aps
+## r-IVaps
-The aps package is an implementation of the treatment effect estimation method and paper described above.
+The IVaps package is an implementation of the treatment effect estimation method and paper described above.
 This package provides functions for the two primary estimation steps -- APS estimation and treatment effect estimation -- and is compatible with all major machine-learning libraries in R.

 ### Supported ML Frameworks
 Below are the supported ML libraries in R. Please contact the package author if there is missing support for a library you are using.